SenteraLLC/QASM/README.md

 Which will deposit the executable in ``react-frontend/dist``.
 Note that this will only work on Windows machines.

+To run using a specific configuration file, use

+        >> npm run qasm -- --config_path <path/to/config.json>

 ### Configuration

 ``react-frontend/config.json`` expects the following fields: